|Zoology single: Second year|

 Automatic entry to Honours requires

-Students who attain an average of grade 11.0 or above at the first sitting in the requisite 2000-level modules and who meet all other programme requirements will be given automatic offers of entry into Honours programmes*.
+Students who meet the requirements specified above, and who meet all other programme requirements, will be given automatic entry into Honours programmes.

 The general requirements are 480 credits over a period of normally four years (and not more than five years) or part-time equivalent, of which the final two years form an approved Honours programme of 240 credits, of which 90 credits are at 4000 level and at least a further 120 credits at 3000 and/or 4000 levels.